carbonplan/ocr-web/lib/climate-risk-explainer/index.md

 ## How our estimates compare with others

 Given the complexity of building a wildfire risk dataset, the choice of risk product could have a large effect on the estimated risk for a given set of buildings.
-We compare OCR’s wildfire risk estimates to two other public fire risk datasets to understand where they align and diverge: (1) the Scott et al. (2024) dataset that our work builds on; and (2) the Cal Fire Fire Hazard Severity Zones dataset.<Cite id='calfire.2024' /> The first dataset follows methods very similar to ours, with the biggest exception being how risk is spread to developed lands, and the second dataset implements a wind-driven spreading approach that is similar to ours.
+We compare OCR’s wildfire risk estimates to two other public fire risk datasets to understand where they align and diverge: (1) the Scott et al. (2024) dataset that our work builds on; and (2) the CAL FIRE Fire Hazard Severity Zones dataset.<Cite id='calfire.2024' /> The first dataset follows methods very similar to ours, with the biggest exception being how risk is spread to developed lands, and the second dataset implements a wind-driven spreading approach that is similar to ours.
 This comparison assesses risk values at individual buildings — which intentionally focuses the analysis on developed lands, where our methods differ most significantly from Scott et al. (2024).

 We find generally good agreement with the Scott et al. dataset, with a few important differences.
 Across the entire country, the average census-tract level correlation at individual buildings was ~0.64, with an absolute bias of 0.0013% RPS, indicating general agreement.
 Our higher risk estimates were driven by differences on the east slopes of the Cascades in Washington and Oregon, the mountain foothills in southern California, and the Texas panhandle.
 From an implementation perspective, areas with lower correlation are places where the choice of a risk dataset has a greater consequence.